Giovanni1085/academic-kickstart/content/authors/Chiara/_index.md

 ---
 # Display name
-name: Dr. Natallia Kokash
+name: Chiara Braidotti

 # Username (this should match the folder name)
 authors:
-- Natallia
+- Chiara

 # Is this the primary user of the site?
 superuser: False

 # Role/position
-role: Research software engineer
+role: Research assistant

 # Organizations/Affiliations
 organizations: